SellgrenLab/sell-gene-explore/README.md

 # sell-gene-explore

 To quickly look at the transcriptomic expression of a gene across different external datasets and internally generated data.

-Make sure you have access to Sellgren lab's KI server before running the script.

-## Datasets Used (external)

-1. **BrainSpan Data:** 8 pcw - 40 y bulk RNAseq [[www.brainspan.org](http://www.brainspan.org)] Spatio-temporal transcriptome of the human brain.
-Nature.
-2011 Oct 26; 478(7370):483-9.
-PMID: 22031440
-2. **Human brain 1st trimester:** Braun et al. DOI: 10.1126/science.adf1226.
-Epub 2023 Oct 13.
-PMID: 37824650
-3. **Human brain (2nd trimester-Adult):** Velmeshev et al. DOI: 10.1126/science.adf0834.
-Epub 2023 Oct 13.
-PMID: 37824647; PMCID: PMC11005279
+[Tailored to members of the Sellgren lab.]

 ## Running the Script
 You will first need to access the Sellgren lab folder at least once before starting.
 If you are working from home or remotely, make sure your VPN is connected and you have opened the server at least once.